MatthieuMichon/advent-of-code/2019/day-14/README.md

 >
 > Given 1 trillion ORE, what is the maximum amount of FUEL you can produce?

-Intuitively we could get away by just using a bissect on the results and closing in on the final value.
+Intuitively we could get away by just using a [binary search][w-binary-search] on the results and closing in on the final value.

 ## 🤔🤯 Puzzle Solver